 A fantastic base for exploring this popular visitor destination, Hedgehog Cottage is ideal for those seeking a well-placed, relaxing family holiday.

 Over two floors.
-Two bedrooms: 1 x double, 1 x twin (can be presented as a double).
+Two bedrooms: 1 x double, 1 x 2'6" twin (zip n link so can be presented as a king size).
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Open plan lounge/diner.
 Kitchen.

 About the location